-Step 1: Buy an Engine Flusher
+Step 1 - Buy an Engine Flusher

-Step 2: Flush the Engine
+Step 2 - Flush the Engine

 Once you have purchased your engine flusher, you are ready to begin your first act of boat maintenance.
 Place the engine flusher on top of the water intake area of the outdrive motor.
-Cover each water intake on both the left and the right side of the outdrive.
-Now that the engine flusher is properly installed, grab a garden hose and attache it to the engine flusher.
+Cover each water intake on both the left and the right sides of the outdrive.
+Now that the engine flusher is properly installed grab a garden hose and attach it to the engine flusher.

-As the water circulates and comes out of the vents, take note of how cool the water is.
-Once it is cool to touch, the engine has been flushed.
-In order to ensure your boat lasts as long as possible, perform this act of boat maintenance every time you get back from time on the water.
-Neglecting to flush the engine after a trip allows for salt, dirt or debris to take root in the engine's heart.
+As the water circulates and comes out of the vents, note how cool the water is.
+Once it's cool to touch, the engine has been flushed.
+To ensure your boat lasts as long as possible, perform this act of boat maintenance every time you get back from time on the water.
+Neglecting to flush the engine after a trip allows for salt, dirt, or debris to take root in the engine's heart.